cepdnaclk/e15-4yp-Mixed-Reality-based-Simulation-Platform-for-Swarm-Robotics/docs/README.md

 	<ul> getDistance(heading, x, y): This will return the distance to the obstacle, from x,y coordinates along heading direction.</ul>
 </ul>

-######Mixed Reality Visualizer
+###### Mixed Reality Visualizer

 The simulator platform needed to be represented in a seamless way that the changes of each robot instance with their movements as well as the obstacles in the environment should be clearly identified for the users.
 Not only that, users should have the capability to filter these entities in the visualizer by the reality of choice for a given experiment.
-So, we chose the framework three.js \cite{threejswebsite} to develop the Mixed Reality Visualizer with these functionalities:
+So, we chose the framework three.js (https://threejs.org/) to develop the Mixed Reality Visualizer with these functionalities:

 <ul> The movements of the robot instances are represented according to their reality in nearly real-time.</ul>